JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 ERROR: UndefVarError: imageplot not defined
 ```

-Now we can load the `Plots` package and the `imageplot` function will start working.
+Now we can load the `Plots` package, and the `imageplot` function will start working.

 ```julia
 julia> using Plots